Basic File I/O in Python

 .txtor.csvfiles) - Binary files: Store data in a format meant for computers, not humans (like images or audio files)

-Some common text file types you might see:
+Some common text file types:

 .txt— Plain text files (notes, lists, etc.).csv— Comma-separated values, often used for spreadsheets or simple databases